metinbaris/ai-workout-suggester/README.md

 Written in Laravel and Ionic framework

-- Update your .env file with OpenAI_Secret
+- Update your .env file with your OPEN_AI_SECRET